Green Home and Garden Tour

 Each year, the Green Home and Garden Tour showcases green homes, green renovations, and watershed-friendly gardens in Arlington.
 Features include energy efficient technologies, solar energy, water-saving technologies, rain gardens, native plants, wildlife habitat and more.
 The tour is sponsored by Arlington County’s Office of Sustainability and Environmental Management, EcoAction Arlington and Virginia Cooperative Extension.
 Get ideas and inspiration for your own home and garden.

-The 2023 Green Community Tour and Celebration will be Sunday, June 4 from 1-4pm.
+The 2024 Green Community Tour and Celebration will be held Sunday, June 2.
+Save the date!

 Check out some short videos of homes and gardens that have been featured in past years: